 - First of all download the latest(or maybe outdated if you want) version of OpenCV framework from here.
-Current latest version is 3.2.0
+The current latest version is 3.2.0

 2. Create a new project.
 Let’s assume it is Single View Application.